Landlords and Property Managers

 Ask the Waste Whiz!

-We provide curbside waste collection to single-family homes, legal duplexes, and small apartment buildings (six units or less).
-And we offer the following collection services for multi-residential sites if our program requirements are met and owners sign a collection agreement form:
+We provide curbside waste collection to single-family homes, legal duplexes, townhouse complexes, and small apartment buildings (six units or less, where collection trucks can pass freely without backing up) if our program requirements are met.

 Use the Waste Whiz to check if your building is eligible.
 Type in the address, and if it's eligible, its collection schedule will be listed.